You found our list of fictional examples of bad leaders.

 Bad leaders are ineffective managers who create stressful or toxic workplaces.
 For example, Michael Scott from The Office and Bill Lumbergh from Office Space.
 We listed pop culture icons because it is easier to explore the flaws of fictional figures rather than get into the politics of real people’s poor management.
 The examples of bad leadership in this list explore a wide range of common problems in flawed leadership.

-Many of these figures lack essential leadership skills and show signs of bad managers, participate in quiet firing, or are micromanaging bosses.
+Many of these figures lack essential leadership skills and show signs of bad managers, participate in quiet firing or social loafing, or are micromanaging bosses.
 These individuals are the opposite of good leaders and are probably bad at leadership activities.

 This list includes:

 - bad leaders in movies

 Note: This list may contain spoilers for shows or movies.

 Here are examples of the worst leaders in film and television alongside breakdowns of what qualities made them bad bosses.